 Now is the season for Open Enrollment at many companies and presentations are being given on employee benefits and the audio recording of those presentations requires translation for narration.
-In our specialization of healthcare translations, our clients come to us with presentations done in PPT or Articulate and the notes on those presentations are recorded by a Spanish speaking Narrator so that the presentation can be shown with different groups of employees during multiple times/shifts during the day.
+In our specialization of translation of healthcare human resource communications, our clients come to us with presentations done in PPT or Articulate and the notes on those presentations are recorded by a Spanish speaking Narrator so that the presentation can be shown with different groups of employees during multiple times/shifts during the day.
 It’s a cost effective way for organizations to educate their workforce on the changes for the new open enrollment year with health and financial benefits.

 Translation for Narration has different requirements